Natasha-R/Flood-Prediction-GAN/README.md

 ## Dataset

-The dataset and associated metadata is available on Zenodo (https://zenodo.org/doi/10.5281/zenodo.13366121) under the Creative Commons Attribution Non-Commercial Share-Alike 4.0 International licence.
+The dataset and associated metadata are available on Zenodo (https://zenodo.org/doi/10.5281/zenodo.13366121) under the Creative Commons Attribution Non-Commercial Share-Alike 4.0 International licence.

 ## Training